riccardoscandariato/riccardoscandariato.github.io/index.md

 <p>I received my PhD in Computer Science in 2004 from Politecnico di Torino, Italy.
 In my academic career I had the opportunity to work in several countries, including the United States (<b>University of Virginia</b>, 2003), Italy (<b>Politecnico di Torino</b>, 2004-2005), Belgium (<b>KU Leuven</b>, 2006-2014) and Sweden (<b>University of Gothenburg</b>, 2014-2020).
-Since late 2020, I'm the head of the Institute of Secure Software at the <b>Hamburg University of Technology (TUHH)</b>, in Germany.</p>
+Since late 2020, I'm the head of the Institute of Software Security at the <b>Hamburg University of Technology (TUHH)</b>, in Germany.</p>

 <p>H-index: <a href="http://scholar.google.com/citations?user=xul68AwAAAAJ" target="_blank">Google Scholar page</a>